chipsalliance/f4pga-database-visualizer/README.md

 npm run build
 ```

-The bundled app files should be created in `dist` subdirectory.
+The bundled app files should be created in `dist/production` subdirectory.

 ### Starting from bundle